Jakebobs/deploy-vue/VuePagesTutorial/step5/text.md

 # Deploying via GitHub Actions

-Now we want to .....
+Now that the assets for the website are accessible, we want to be able to deploy it, using GitHub Actions.
 First, create a new folder named `.github`, enter it and create a new folder named `workflows`.
 Then enter it and create the `pagedeploy.yml` file.

 The steps in the terminal are: